The Best Options for Cannabis Financing

 Although requirements vary by state, most cannabis-related entrepreneurs must meet the following requirements:

 Adequate credit history: A long history of good credit is essential when applying for financing, so lenders look for those with experience borrowing money and paying it back on time.
 As part of this, they review the borrower’s credit history, checking for recent activity and missed payments.
-A strong credit score coupled with a long history of timely payments makes lenders more likely to take on the risk of providing capital and financing for your business.
+A strong credit score coupled with a long history of timely repayment makes lenders more likely to take on the risk of providing capital and financing for your business.

 Business account: A separate business bank account is required for cannabis lending, as it meets the increased reporting and regulatory requirements of applying for financing.
-Establish a separate business account under your business taxpayer identification number (TIN) along with any state filing requirements or permits.
+Establish a business account under your business taxpayer identification number (TIN) along with any state filing requirements or permits.

 US citizenship or resident status: US citizenship or residency is a requirement for borrowing funds to run a cannabis business.
 Regulations concerning lending and business permits for cannabis businesses may vary.
 Consult an attorney knowledgeable in this area for specific requirements.